Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Historical Background and Motivations

-In nearly every case associating a quiver with gentle relations to a surface, the gentle algebra is constructed from a \emph{triangulation} of a compact surface.
-In the case of Brauer graph algebras, it has recenty been noticed that such algebras can be related to a surface, for example in \cite{ES1, ES2, ES3, ES4}.
+In nearly every case associating a quiver with \emph{"gentle relations"} to a surface, the gentle algebra is constructed from a \emph{triangulation} of a compact surface.
+In the case of Brauer graph algebras, it has recenty been noticed that such algebras can be related to a surface, for example in \cite{ES1, ES2, ES3, ES4}, \cite{GSS}, \cite{GSST}, \cite{MSc}, \cite{Sch}.
 The full implications and appropriate generalizations have yet to be understood.
 Further, all of these algebras are finite dimensional.
-Although it seems natural to extend the definition of a surface algebra to arbitrary cellularly embedded graphs in compact surfaces, to surfaces \emph{with or without} boundary, and to infinite dimensional algebras, little work in this direction has been done.
-Some ideas in this direction are hinted at, but a full generalization of such algebras to the case of this paper has yet to be constructed.
+Although it seems natural to extend the definition of these "surface algebras" to arbitrary cellularly embedded graphs in compact surfaces, to surfaces \emph{with or without} boundary and marked points, and to infinite dimensional algebras, little work in this direction has been done.
+Some ideas in this direction are hinted at, but a full generalization of such algebras to the case contained in this paper has yet to be constructed.
 Some examples which have only shown up very recently are the infinite dimensional string algebras in \cite{CB4}, the "surface algebras" recently constructed in \cite{ES1, ES2}, which are finite dimensional quotients of the surface algebras defined in this paper, and \cite{BH}.
-The construction of this paper yields a generalization of Brauer graph algebras, group graded algebras, special biserial algebras, gentle algebras especially, and cluster algebras of surface type.
+The construction of this paper yields a generalization of the constructions given from Brauer graph algebras, group graded algebras, special biserial algebras (gentle algebras especially), and cluster algebras of surface type.
+Moreover, all of these can be seen as quotients of the surface algebras defined in this paper, so many of the results from these various areas should be expected to generalize into a universal theory dealing with them all simultaneously.